eyh3/project-management-github-activity/README.md

 5. Docker commands
 6. How to host on localhost
 7. Semantic versioning

+### Things you don't understand about what we are doing / web development.
+1. What does docker even do
+2. Linux terminal
+3. Why do we use pycharm over vscode
+4. What is watchtower
+5. Can I write my own python code?
+6. How to read error messages

 ### Things you want to know next
 1. Javascript